The news headlines can be confusing. The talking heads on TV seem to change their minds daily. And Google search results can be contradictory!

 Research on vitamin D supplementation before the flu shot showed that it promoted a higher TGF-beta plasma level but that it didn’t affect antibody production.[ref]
 If this is the same for the mRNA vaccines, then it may not matter if you take vitamin D before getting a COVID vaccine.

 The CDC is silent on this topic.
-They do recommend that you abstain from Advil or Tylenol before getting the vaccine.[ref]
+They do recommend that you abstain from ibuprofen or acetaminophen before getting the vaccine.[ref]

 How do vitamin D genes impact COVID-19 risk?